AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/r-html5-aem-carousel-customize-nextslide.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-localization.md) for more information.

-Example - to set up a previous slide button that is 60 x 60 pixels, positioned 10 pixels from the right viewer border and vertically centered, and displays a different image for each of the four different button states.
+As an example, suppose you want to set up a previous slide button that is 60 x 60 pixels.
+You want the button positioned ten pixels from the right viewer border and vertically centered.
+And, you want it to display a different image for each of the four different button states.

 ```
 .s7carouselviewer .s7panrightbutton{